Roy-lab/Muscari/README.md

 <br><br>

 * **Requirement 4: Value matrices (text files)**
-> The expression value matrix for each extant node (species) should be prepared separately as a **tab delimited** text files.
+> The expression value matrix for each species should be prepared separately as a **tab delimited** text files.
 >- First row of the file should be header for the following columns.
 >- First column should be gene IDs, which would corresponds to the gene IDs used in orthogroup file (requirement 3).
 >- Values of this matrix would be normalized gene expression values.